Ford Transit Custom hybrid running costs

 |Insurance group||Warranty||Service interval||2019/20 company-car tax cost (20%/40%)|

-Depending on the kind of work you use your van for, the Ford Transit Custom Plug-In Hybrid could deliver ultra-low running costs that more than justify the steep initial outlay.
+Depending on the kind of work you use your van for, the Ford Transit Custom Plug-In Hybrid could deliver the kind of ultra-low running costs that would more than justify the steep initial outlay.

-They key is being able to regularly charge the battery.
-Using a home wallbox, a full charge of the 13.6kWh battery should cost less than £2, affording you up to 35 miles of electric range without needing petrol power at all.
+The key is being able to regularly charge the battery.
+Using a home (or work) wallbox, a full charge of the 13.6kWh battery should cost less than £2, affording you up to 26 miles of electric range (up to 30 miles in town) without using a drop of petrol.
 If you’re in the business of urban deliveries, where the total distance covered in a day is relatively low, the Ford Transit PHEV could slash your fuel bills significantly.

-Even if you drive substantially further than the electric-only range will allow, there’s still a case to be made for the Custom PHEV: it features an ‘EV Charge’ driving mode that uses the 1.0-litre EcoBoost petrol engine to charge the battery on the move, negating the need to plug in the van.
+But if you drive substantially further than the Ford’s – or indeed the Mercedes and VW’s – electric-only range will allow, there’s still a case to be made for the Transit Custom PHEV.
+It features an ‘EV Charge’ driving mode that uses the 1.0-litre EcoBoost petrol engine to charge the battery on the move, negating the need to plug the van when the batteries run dry.
 It’s not as efficient (or as cheap) as plugging into the grid while stationary, but it could well extend the Ford’s appeal to a wider audience.

 Ford Transit Custom hybrid insurance group